 The conclusions of these scientific studies suggest that the food supplement, which is already on sale on the internet, could contribute to significantly improve the quality of life of patients, considering that patients need solutions and efficient results right now due to their often situation which is often dramatic.

-Would it be once more nature that will open us complementary ways solutions by offering us major advances for a better life quality for those who are concerned by this terrible disease?
+Would it be once more nature that will open us complementary ways solutions by offering us significant advances for a better life quality for those who are concerned by this terrible disease?

-In any case, it is very interesting to notice that research is targeting the development of natural products again, even if the compounds of nature are not patentable and that consequently, the potential profits are minor compared to the synthetic molecules …
+In any case, it is exciting to notice that research is targeting the development of natural products again, even if the compounds of nature are not patentable and that consequently, the potential profits are minor compared to the synthetic molecules …

 Live better Parkinson